deepgoenka/DeepGoenka/README.md

 </div>
 I am Deep Kumar Goenka, a passionate Coder from India, pursuing B.Tech in Information Technology.

-- :desktop_computer: My knowledge of interests are in Artificial Intelligence and Machine Learning.
+- :desktop_computer: My knowledge of interests are in Artificial Intelligence, Machine Learning, and Deep Learning.

+- :robot: Developing interests in LangChain and Prompt Engineering.

-- :telescope: I also contribute to both frontend and backend for building web applications.
+- :telescope: I also contribute to Full Stack Development.

 - :seedling: Exploring new Technical Contents and ideas related to new technologies.